Password correct. Please wait...

 The legal basis for the temporary storage of the data and the log files is Art.
 6(1)(f) GDPR.

-The temporary storage of the IP address by the system is necessary to deliver the website to the user's computer.
+The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's computer.
 For this purpose, the user's IP address must remain stored for the duration of the session.

-Logging is performed to ensure the functionality of the website.
-In addition, the data serve to technically optimize the website and to ensure the security of our information technology systems.
-An evaluation of the data for marketing purposes does not take place in this context.
+Storage in log files takes place to ensure the functionality of the website.
+In addition, the data serve us for the technical optimization of the website and to ensure the security of our information technology systems.
+An analysis of the data for marketing purposes does not take place in this context.

 4. Duration of storage

-In the case of storing data in log files, this is the case after at most seven days.
-Further storage is possible.
-In this case, the users' IP addresses will be deleted or altered so that an assignment to the calling client is no longer possible.
+In the case of storing the data in log files, this is the case at the latest after seven days.
+Further storage beyond this is possible.
+In that case, the users' IP addresses will be deleted or altered so that assignment to the requesting client is no longer possible.

 5. Right to object and removal options

-The collection of data to provide the website and the storage of data in log files are essential for the operation of the website.
-Therefore, the user has no possibility to object.
+The collection of data to provide the website and the storage of data in log files are absolutely necessary for the operation of the website.
+Therefore the user has no possibility to object.

 1. Description and scope of data processing

 Our website uses cookies.
 Cookies are text files that are stored in the web browser or by the web browser on the user's computer system.
-When a user accesses a website, a cookie can be stored on the user's operating system.
-This cookie contains a characteristic string that enables a unique identification of the browser when the website is accessed again.
+When a user visits a website, a cookie can be stored on the user's operating system.
+This cookie contains a characteristic string that enables the unique identification of the browser when the website is visited again.

 We use cookies to make our website functional.
 Some elements of our website require that the calling browser can still be identified after a page change.